mathisbrdn/pyheatmy/README.md

 To ensure consistent results, a checker is added where the user cannot call results if he has not executed the corresponding methods.
 In particular, if you run a Bayesian inversion the results of the transient model must be recalculated.

-For the moment, temperatures are calculated according to T_measures, but you can already enter T_aq and T_riv which will be taken into account soon.

 ***

 ## License